Today Show Natural Hair Tutorial Fail

 Although disappointing, it's common knowledge that most of the beauty industry isn't exactly well-versed in styling natural hair.
-The horror stories from models of colour are, sadly, aplenty.
+The horror stories from models of color are, sadly, aplenty.
 And though there are now more curly tresses on the runway, and many brands have made it a mission to come out with curl-friendly products, there's still a long way to go.
-Case in point: a recent tutorial on US daytime staple the Today show that's going viral.
+Case in point: a recent Today show tutorial that's going viral.

 During a segment called "One-Minute Summer Hair," on-air beauty expert Deepica Mutyala shows viewers how to create easy styles in — you guessed it — 60 seconds or less.
 The first model receives a (super-cute!) high-ponytail rope braid.
 But when Mutyala tries to demonstrate a side ponytail on Malyia, the curly-haired model, things quickly take a bad turn.